 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

-This is a rare event that I witnessed between two dives, during my trip to Triton Bay in Indonesian Papua.
-An eclipse, the rendezvous of the Sun with the Moon!
+It is a rare event that I witnessed between two dives, during my trip to Papua Indonesia, at Triton Bay.
+An eclipse, the meeting of the Sun with the Moon!

 Nasa, Indonesia and me

 I knew about it before I left.
-I knew I was going to be in an area of the planet where... the solar eclipse of March 9, 2016 was going to be observable.
-A NASA video animation is better than a long speech:
+I knew that I was going to be in an area of the planet where the solar eclipse of March 9, 2016 was going to be observable.
+A video animation from Nasa is better than a long speech :

-Triton Bay is where I put a small red circle on the map below:
+Triton Bay is located where I put a small red circle on the map below:

-We can see that it is just a hair too "low" compared to the path of the Moon's shadow on the Earth, corresponding to the total eclipse (purple line).
+We can see that it is just a little too "low" compared to the path of the Moon's shadow on the Earth, corresponding to the total eclipse (purple line).
 So I knew, before leaving, that the eclipse would only reach 90%, where I would be.
-But that it would still be perceptible and observable, in the middle of the morning, around 10-10:30 am...
+But that it would still be perceptible and observable, in the middle of the morning, around 10-10h30...

 A strange halo around the sun

-And indeed, that day, when we come out of the water, Andi and Edi, my two guides, Lisa, owner of the resort Triton Bay Diversand I notice right away that the light isn't quite as usual.
+And indeed, that day, when we get out of the water, Andi and Edi, my two guides, Lisa, owner of the resort Triton Bay DiversWe notice right away that the light is not quite as usual.
 And it is only then that I remember that there is an eclipse today!
-Besides, it was a little bit dark underwater at the end of the dive...
+By the way, it was a little lacking in brightness, underwater, at the end of the dive...

 Lisa points her finger to the sky, points out a strange halo, like a kind of crown around the sun.

-We're nibbling on cookies while drinking tea.
-It is still daylight on our little beach, but we can feel that the sun is not as hot as it should be at this time of the day.
+Us, we nibble cookies while drinking tea.
+It is always day on our small beach, but we feel well that the sun is not as ardent as it should be, at this hour.

-The atmosphere is a bit strange and there's always this halo around the sun.
+The atmosphere is a bit strange and there is always this halo around the sun.
 It's only through the black visor that you can really see what's going on.

-My SLR camera is in its watertight casing...for underwater photography, with the macro lens...
+My SLR camera is in its watertight casingFor underwater pictures, with the macro lens...
 Useless, then.
-But I do have my little compact camera in my bag for souvenir photos.
-Quick, I'm trying to get a picture before it's too late.
+But I have my little compact camera in my bag for souvenir pictures.
+Quickly, I try to make a picture before it's too late.
 I stick the lens inside the opaque filter.
-The result isn't great, but I'm glad I managed to immortalize the moment before the eclipse ends.
+The result is not great, but I am happy to have managed to immortalize the moment, before the eclipse ends.

-There's something a bit magical about being there, alone in the world on this beach in Papua, in our wet neoprene suits, watching this cosmic encounter...
+There is something a bit magical about being there, alone in the world on this Papua beach, in our wet neoprene suits, watching this cosmic encounter...

-This is the first time I am entitled to an eclipse during a surface interval. ????
+This is definitely the first time I've had an eclipse during a surface interval. 😎